pratheeshkumar99/aarp-health-theme-analyzer/README.md

 *Figure 1: High-level pipeline showing each module and its data flow.*

 Below is a detailed, step-by-step description of each stage.
-We begin with the **Web Scraper**, which crawls the AARP Health Channel to gather every article URL and its full content.
+I begin with the **Web Scraper**, which crawls the AARP Health Channel to gather every article URL and its full content.

 ---